drscotthawley/SHAART/README.md

 ## Building an Executable

-First follow the instructions above for running from source.
-Then install an app-building app.
-For Mac, we use `py2app`, whereas for Linux and Windows we'll use `pyinstaller`.
-Each of these methods will create a new directory called `SHAART/source/dist/`, **in which a successful build will result in the presence of working binary executable.**
+First follow the instructions above for running from source using `pyinstaller`, that will create a new directory called `SHAART/source/dist/`, **in which a successful build will result in the presence of working binary executable.**

 ```bash
 conda install -c conda-forge pyinstaller